 The world’s oldest scientific zoo is completely fascinating, even if you’re not an animal fan.
 It’s steeped in history and has a number of listed buildings, - there’s even a listed red telephone box in the middle of Penguin Beach.

 Union Jacks at the ready, as Buckingham Palace is the place to see the pomp and pageantry that draws so many tourists to the capital.
 Want to find out when to see the Changing of the Guards?
-Find out all this and more in our guide.

 Even if all you know about modern art can be written on a postage stamp, you’ll still enjoy a trip to the Tate Modern.
 There’s loads here to enjoy, from huge art installations to the building itself - it’s a work of art in its own right